vippsas/vipps-login-api/vipps-login-api.md

 If the user is not remembered the user needs to confirm the login in the Vipps-app.
 The flow associated with this will differ depending on the context where the user starts the login with Vipps (device, browser/app/wewbview):

 ## Phone number based flow - desktop
 If the user is on desktop, and not remembered in browser, then the user will follow this flow.
-If the user is remembered in browser the confirmation in app flow will be skipped.
+If the user is remembered in browser then only the consent flow at the bottom will be completed.
+If the user already has provided consent then this step will be skipped also, allowing a direct login experience.

 The user initiates the login by inputing the phone number and selecting whether to  be remembered in browser:
 ![Number input in desktop](images/Number_input_flow_desktop1.png)